 Our Board consists of eight Directors, including two executive Directors, two non-executive Directors and four independent non-executive Directors.
 Two of our Directors hold positions in Brilliance China and/or Huachen, namely, Mr. Wu Xiao An, the chairman and executive director of Brilliance China, and the director of Huachen, and Mr. Qi Yumin, the chief executive officer, president and executive director of Brilliance China, and the chairman, president and executive director of Huachen.
-As at the Latest Practicable Date, each of Mr. Wu Xiao An and Mr. Qi Yumin was interested in [7,750,000] shares and [4,500,000] share options of Brilliance China, respectively, representing approximately [0.15]% and [0.09]% of the issued share capital of Brilliance China, respectively.
+As at the Latest Practicable Date, each of Mr. Wu Xiao An and Mr. Qi Yumin was interested in 7,750,000 shares and 4,500,000 share options of Brilliance China, respectively, representing approximately 0.15% and 0.09% of the issued share capital of Brilliance China, respectively.
 Further, Mr. Li Peiqi, our non-executive Director, is the chairman of Xinhua Combustion Engine.
-Mr. Wang Yunxian, our Director, was the then director and general manager of Xinhua Combustion Engine on March 22, 2012 and March 23, 2012, respectively.
+Mr. Wang Yunxian, our Director, was the then director and general manager of Xinhua Combustion Engine and he has resigned from his roles as director and general manager of Xinhua Combustion Engine on March 22, 2012 and March 23, 2012, respectively.

 The three overlapping Directors shall abstain from voting on discussions that may be entered into with the relevant Controlling Shareholder and/or Huachen, and shall not vote on such matters.
 Our Company believes that only if there is an unlikely event which involves all of Brilliance China, Huachen, Xinhua Combustion Engine and Wuliangye would all the three overlapping Directors be required to abstain from voting simultaneously during Board discussions.
 In such event, our Board will then comprise Mr. Wang Yunxian and our independent non-executive Directors.
-We are satisfied that Mr. Wang Yunxian, our chief executive officer and executive Director, and our four independent nonexecutive Directors who possess sufficient and competent industry knowledge and experience, and with the support of our qualified senior management team, are capable to vote on such matters which is in the best interests of the Shareholders as a whole.
+We are satisfied that Mr. Wang Yunxian, our chief executive officer and executive Director, and our four independent non-executive Directors who possess sufficient and competent industry knowledge and experience, and with the support of our qualified senior management team, are capable to vote on such matters which is in the best interests of the Shareholders as a whole.
 Please refer to "Directors and Senior Management" for detailed biographies.